CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Unit Testing
 - All classes are tested, where each method has at least 1 corresponding unit test.
 Note: classes in UI not required to be tested.
 - Link to pull request: https://github.com/CSC207-UofT/course-project-five-stars-1/pull/26#issue-1065115410, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/14#issue-1052842072, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/15#issue-1052850708, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/17#issue-1052915473, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/19#issue-1053097978, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/20#issue-1053115867.
 Note that our tests are completed through various pull requests.
 Some of them are not shown because it is directly done in the main branch.
+- We didn't ReadWriter Interface as interface can not instantiate methods.
+- We didn't test the User class as most of its major functionalities are not implemented and are overriden in the child classes.

 - [x] Use of GitHub Features:
 - Created Branches of our own to work locally.